mbounthavong/Makov-model-tutorials/README.md

 ## Disclaimers and Disclosures
 This is for educational purposes only.

-Any errors or misinterprations of the data and references are those of the authors and do not represent the source's positions.
+Any errors or misinterprations of the data and references are those of the author and do not represent the source's positions.